Seaton is a seaside town on the south coast of England close to the border between Devon and Dorset facing onto Lyme Bay.

 During the winter months or when the risk of flooding by the sea is high, these gates may be closed.

-When the gates are closed, have to walkers to use the steps at the harbour end to get over the sea wall or walk back to the open section of the esplanade near the town centre.
+When the gates are closed, walkers have to use the steps at the harbour end to get over the sea wall or walk back to the open section of the esplanade near the town centre.

 Seaton Town Centre is close by the Esplanade and is largely pedestrianised.
 There are several pay and display car parks serving the Town Centre, the largest being on the Underfleet near the terminus of Seaton Tramways and the Tourist Information Centre.